Florida rejects 41 percent of math textbooks over ‘prohibited content’

 Dozens of math textbooks submitted by publishers for use in Florida schools have flunked because they contained prohibited content, including critical race theory, state officials said.

 The announcement was made in a press release titled “Florida Rejects Publishers’ Attempts to Indoctrinate Students.”
-It did not include the names of any of the books or provide specific examples of the content that prompted their objections, reports the Miami Herald.
+It did not include the names of any of the books or provide specific examples of the content that prompted their objections, reports Axios.

-In a statement attributed to the Florida Department of Education, officials said that 41 percent of math textbooks recently reviewed were “impermissible with either Florida’s new standards or contained prohibited topics.”
-That amounted to 54 texts out of 132 checked for compliance with the new Florida laws.
+The Florida Department of Education issued a statement saying that 41 percent of math textbooks recently reviewed were “impermissible with either Florida’s new standards or contained prohibited topics.”
+That amounted to 54 texts out of 132 checked for compliance with the new Florida laws, reports CNN.

 - 28 (21%) of these books were “not included on the adopted list because they incorporate prohibited topics or unsolicited strategies, including CRT,” the statement said.